ep2lab/fumagno/README.md

 ## License

-Copyright (c) 2017 Mario Merino.
+Copyright (c) 2017 Mario Merino and Eduardo Ahedo.
 The software is released as open source with the [MIT License](LICENSE.md).